-(1)Represents expenses directly incurred to open new restaurants, including pre-opening rent, manager salaries, recruiting expenses, employee payroll and training expenses.
-These expenses are recorded in other restaurant operating expenses and occupancy expenses on the consolidated statement of operations and comprehensive loss.
-Consists of the non-cash portion of straight-line rent expense primarily included in occupancy expenses on the consolidated statement (2) of operations and comprehensive loss.
-(3) Represents transition costs related to IT support and external professional service costs incurred in the assessment and redesign of our systems and processes.
-These costs are recorded within general and administrative expenses on the consolidated statement of operations and comprehensive loss.
-(4) Represents non-cash, stock-based compensation expense which is recorded in general and administrative expenses on the consolidated statement of operations and comprehensive loss.
-Primarily represents costs incurred in connection with the acquisition of certain restaurants, costs incurred in connection with the (5)conversion of certain restaurants to company-owned restaurants operating under the First Watch trade name and costs related to restaurant closures.
-Primarily includes costs related to the disposal of assets due to retirements, replacements or certain restaurant closures.
-(6) Severance costs are recorded in general and administrative expenses on the consolidated statement of operations and comprehensive (7)loss.
-(8) Represents costs incurred for hiring qualified individuals as we assessed the redesign of our systems and processes.
-These costs are recorded within general and administrative expenses on the consolidated statement of operations and comprehensive loss.
-For a discussion of SLEBITDA and SLEBITDA Margin, see "Non-GAAP Financial Measures." (b) See below for a reconciliation of income from operations, the most directly comparable GAAP measure, to SLEBITDA.
-Fiscal Year Ended December 30, 2018 (in thousands) \$ Income from operations 3,233 Less: Franchise revenues (7, 409)Add: 3,737 Pre-opening expenses(1) Deferred rent expense(2) 3,772 Depreciation and amortization 26,124 General and administrative expenses 39,299 Transaction and other expenses(3) 2,047 Impairment and loss on disposal of assets(4) 658 SLEBITDA 71,461 \$ Total revenues \$ 349,766 Less: Franchise revenues (7, 409)Restaurant sales \$ 342,357 SLEBITDA Margin 20.9% (1) Represents expenses directly incurred to open new restaurants, including pre-opening rent, manager salaries, recruiting expenses, employee payroll and training expenses.
+- (1) Represents expenses directly incurred to open new restaurants, including pre-opening rent, manager salaries, recruiting expenses, employee payroll and training expenses.
+These expenses are recorded in other restaurant operating expenses and occupancy expenses on the consolidated statement of operations and comprehensive loss. - (2) Consists of the non-cash portion of straight-line rent expense primarily included in occupancy expenses on the consolidated statement of operations and comprehensive loss. - (3) Represents transition costs related to IT support and external professional service costs incurred in the assessment and redesign of our systems and processes.
+These costs are recorded within general and administrative expenses on the consolidated statement of operations and comprehensive loss. - (4) Represents non-cash, stock-based compensation expense which is recorded in general and administrative expenses on the consolidated statement of operations and comprehensive loss. - (5) Primarily represents costs incurred in connection with the acquisition of certain restaurants, costs incurred in connection with the conversion of certain restaurants to company-owned restaurants operating under the First Watch trade name and costs related to restaurant closures. - (6) Primarily includes costs related to the disposal of assets due to retirements, replacements or certain restaurant closures. - (7) Severance costs are recorded in general and administrative expenses on the consolidated statement of operations and comprehensive loss. - (8) Represents costs incurred for hiring qualified individuals as we assessed the redesign of our systems and processes.
+These costs are recorded within general and administrative expenses on the consolidated statement of operations and comprehensive loss. - (b) Store-level EBITDA ("SLEBITDA") and SLEBITDA Margin are non-GAAP supplemental measures of operating performance of our restaurants that are neither required by, nor presented in accordance with GAAP, and should not be considered as a substitute for analysis of our results as reported under GAAP.
+SLEBITDA represents restaurant sales less restaurant operating expenses, which include cost of sales, labor and other related expenses, other restaurant operating expenses and occupancy expenses.
+In addition, SLEBITDA excludes corporate-level expenses, pre-opening expenses and deferred rent expense.
+SLEBITDA Margin represents SLEBITDA as a percentage of restaurant sales.